 God Has Distinct Plans for Israel and the Church

-Dispensationalism's core distinctive is the separation between Israel and the church.
-God's promises to Abraham, Isaac, and Jacob about land, descendants, and blessing remain unfulfilled and await future literal fulfillment.
+At the core is a firm separation between Israel and the church.
+Dispensationalists insist the promises to Abraham, Isaac, and Jacob—land, descendants, and blessing—still await literal fulfillment rather than being exhausted by the church.

-The church is a "parenthesis" in God's plan—important but temporary.
-God's primary focus will return to Israel during the tribulation and millennium.
+The church is viewed as a kind of parenthesis in redemptive history: vital now, but not the final focus.
+God's attention will return to Israel during the tribulation and the millennium.

 The Rapture Precedes the Tribulation